OfficeDev/TrainingContent/Graph/01-3 Capabilities/Demos/01-user-changes/README.md

 > **Note:** There is approximately a 20 minute data replication delay between the time when an application is granted admin consent and when the data can successfully synchronize.
 For more information, see: https://github.com/Azure-Samples/active-directory-dotnet-daemon-v2/issues/1

 You will receive an error indicating a bad request.
 This is expected.
 You did not create a web application to listen for HTTP requests on localhost, Azure AD is telling you that it cannot redirect to the requested URL.
-Doing this is out of scope for this lab. however the URL in the browser shows that Azure AD is telling you that admin consent as been granted via the "admin_consent=True" in the URL bar.
+Building a web application for admin consent is out of scope for this lab.
+However, the URL in the browser shows that Azure AD is telling you that admin consent has been granted via the "admin_consent=True" in the URL bar.

 ![](../../Images/04.png)